tschad/tschad/README.md

-- Hi, I’m @tschad
-- I’m interested in the solar atmosphere.
-- I’m currently working on spectropolarimetry of chromospheric and coronal lines.
+Hi, I’m Tom Schad, a solar physicist working at the National Solar Observatory.
+I’m interested in all parts of the Sun's atmosphere and primarily work on spectropolarimetric diagnostics of the chromosphere and corona.

 <!---
 tschad/tschad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.